Several injured and homes destroyed as tornadoes sweep through Texas and Oklahoma

 A second watch includes Shreveport in the northwestern corner of Louisiana.

-An area stretching from Montana into western Nebraska and Colorado was under blizzard warnings and the National Weather Service said as much as 2ft of snow was possible in some areas of western South Dakota and northwestern Nebraska.
+An area stretching from Montana into western Nebraska and Colorado was under blizzard warnings and the National Weather Service said as much as two feet of snow was possible in some areas of western South Dakota and northwestern Nebraska.

 More than 10,000 flights have been delayed or cancelled nationwide since Monday, reported CBS, citing flight tracking service FlightAware.